Product DescriptionDatasheet Request Info

 OK, Why Real Time Automation?

 Your best solution for OPC UA is Real Time Automation.
-The RTA OPC UA royalty free source code stack is a single task solution for OPC UA.
+The RTA OPC UA royalty-free source code stack is a single task solution for OPC UA.
 This solution was built from the ground up specifically for embedded microcontroller applications.
 It has an incredibly straight forward, easy to understand API that makes integration of OPC UA into your device almost effortless.
-The support and responsiveness or our support team is second to none.
+The support and responsiveness or our support team are second to none.
 You receive support from the engineers that use the code every day in real OPC UA products.
 When you call RTA you will never get an automated voice or be redirected to some foreign country.
-You get a live, industry recognized OPC UA expert.
+You get a live, industry-recognized OPC UA expert.
 That is the RTA difference.

 Avoiding the 6.5 Common Mistakes in Deploying an OPC UA Server